UnrealMultiple/TShockPlugin/Economics.Skill/README.en.md

-# Economics.skill skill plug -in
+# Economics.Skill skill plug-in

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- A plugin that can release skills
+- A plug-in that can release skills

 > [!
-Note]
+NOTE]
-> Need to install front plug -ins: Economicsapi, Economics.rpg (this warehouse)
+> Pre-plug-ins need to be installed: EconomicsAPI, Economics.RPG (this warehouse).
-> Using AI style function may cause a large amount of bandwidth for force and
+> Using AI-style functions may cause a lot of bandwidth to be occupied.

 ## Update log